trzy/Supermodel/Docs/README.txt

 To simulate pointing off-screen (required in order to reload), a 'point off- screen' input is provided which, for as long as it is pressed, will aim the gun off-screen.
 To reload, hold down this button and then, while holding it, press the trigger.
-For automatic reloading, the 'InputAutoTrigger' setting can be enabled in the configuration file (described elsewhere in this manual).
+For easier reloading, the 'InputAutoTrigger' setting can be enabled in the configuration file (described elsewhere in this manual).

 Crosshairs will be visible in full screen mode and can also be enabled in